profalakbear/gostrapper/README.md

 # Gostrapper CLI tool

-A CLI tool to generate a predefined folder structure based on a provided structure file.
+A CLI tool to generate a predefined folder structure and files inside of it based on a provided structure file for a go project(containing go.mod file).

 ## Table of Contents